 I had no reason to go to Montevideo, which is precisely why I decided to cross the Río de la Plata.
 It was one of these “eh, why not?” moments.
 Uruguay is right there, in front of Buenos Aires, and I like Montevideo.
 Why shouldn’t I go?

 It took me a while, but I found a hotel.
 That was the hardest part.
 Montevideo is fairly small and old, it fills up quickly.
-Many Argentinians and Brazilians stop by on their way to the beach, if you’re not into online sports betting, there’s a casino and plenty of entertainment.
+Many Argentinians and Brazilians stop by on their way to the beach.

 “Okay, if my credit card gets through and if I manage to buy the boat/bus ticket, I’m going,” I told myself.
 Sometimes, transactions made abroad are declined.
 This time, it went through.